 The most important life skill we all need is the ability to have healthy relationships.
-Healthy Relationship skills are about trust, honesty, communication, boundaries, and compromise.
-Sounds simple enough, but sometimes struggling young adults don’t see relationships in such black-and-white terms.
+Healthy relationship skills are about trust, honesty, communication, boundaries, and compromise.
+This sounds simple enough, but sometimes struggling young adults don’t see relationships in such black-and-white terms.

 Young men who struggle with addiction issues often need help learning life skills such as problem-solving, effective communication skills, money management, time management, self-awareness and respect for personal boundaries.
 Life skills are regarded as being just as important as academics.
 At our BTMA Young Adult Life Skills Training program, we help young men learn more about themselves and the strengths and weaknesses they possess in many of these life skills areas.